Ordering chemical graphs by Sombor indices and its applications: Introduction

+Shortly after, Deng et al. \cite{dengt2021} determined the maximum Sombor indices of chemical trees.
+Cruz et al. \cite{rirm2021} determined the extremal values of some chemical graphs.
+Also, Red\v{z}epovi\'{c} \cite{redz2021} studied chemical applicability of Sombor indices.
+Milovanovi\'{c} et al. \cite{milo2021} considered the bounds of Sombor indices and the relations between Sombor indices and other indices.
+Furthermore, Liu et al. \cite{tliu2021} obtained some bounds for reduced Sombor index of graphs with given several parameters and some special graphs, they also obtained the the expected values of reduced Sombor index in random polyphenyl chains, the bounds of reduced Sombor spectrum radius and energy.
+For more details of Sombor indices, we refer to \cite{aiva2021,dxsa2021,gumn2021,guma2021,hoxu2021,wmlf2021,trdo2021}.

-The chemical graph is a graph with $d_{v}\leq 4$ for all $v\in V(G)$.
-Ordering chemical trees by some topological indices is is an interesting problem.
-Related papers can be find in \cite{argh2017,laas2017,ghas2018} and references cited therein.
+The chemical graph is a graph with $d_{G}(u)\leq 4$ for all $u\in V(G)$.
+Ordering chemical graphs by some topological indices is an interesting problem.
+Ghalavand and Ashrafi had done a lot of work on ordering chemical graphs by some topological indices such as Wiener polarity index \cite{argh2017}, sum exdeg index \cite{laas2017}, total irregularity \cite{gvrf2020}, forgotten coindex \cite{ganf2020}, Randi\'{c} index and sum-connectivity index\cite{ghas2018} and hyper-Zagreb index \cite{ghor2019}.
+For more related papers can be find in \cite{alid2018,ggda2017,jcli2021} and references cited therein.

-In this paper, we find the first fourteen minimum chemical trees, the first four minimum chemical unicyclic graphs, the first three minimum chemical bicyclic graphs, the first seven minimum chemical tricyclic graphs.
+Motivated by \cite{ghas2018,ggda2017}, our aim is to consider the similar issues regarding (reduced) Sombor index.
+In this paper, we determine the first fourteen minimum chemical trees, the first four minimum chemical unicyclic graphs, the first three minimum chemical bicyclic graphs, the first seven minimum chemical tricyclic graphs.
+At last, we consider the applications of reduced Sombor index to octane isomers.